 The Compensation Committee believes that a critical factor in ensuring the Company's ability to attract, retain and motivate its executive officers is ensuring that their compensation is competitive with companies that it considers to be competitors.
 In determining the appropriate level and form of compensation, the Compensation Committee reviews market data relating to the cash and equity compensation of similarly-sized medical device and life sciences companies that is provided by Compensia, a compensation consultant engaged by the Compensation Committee.
 The market data also includes a specific set of peer companies comprised of publicly-held medical device manufacturing companies with comparable annual revenue and comparable aggregate market value.
-The peer companies used in our 2009 compensation assessment was Align Technology, AngioDynamics, ArthroCare, Aspect Medical Systems, Bio-Reference Laboratories, Cantel Medical, Cardionet, eResearch Technology, Home Diagnostics, Integra Lifesciences Holdings, Masimo, Medical Action Industries, Merit Medical Systems, Quidel, SonoSite, Symmetry Medical, Thoratec, VNUS Medical Technologies, Wright Medical Group and Zoll Medical.
-All market data used for the comparative analyses comprises of our 'peer group'.
+The peer companies used in our 2010 compensation assessment were Accuray, Align Technology, AngioDynamics, ArthroCare, Bio-Reference Laboratories, Cantel Medical, Cardionet, eResearch Technology, Integra Lifesciences Holdings, Masimo, Medical Action Industries, Merit Medical Systems, Quidel, SonoSite, Symmetry Medical, Thoratec, Volcano, Wright Medical Group and Zoll Medical.
+All market data used for the comparative analyses comprises our 'peer group'.